Hend Sabry

-Hend Sabry (هند صبري, born 1979) is a Tunisian and Egyptian actress and producer.
+Hend Sabry (هند صبري, born 1979) is a Tunisian actress and producer.
 One of the Arab world's best known actresses, she is known for her film and television roles including:The Silences of the Palace,The Yacoubian Building, The Flower Of Aleppo, Finding Ola, and Four Daughters.

 Early life and education

 Hend Sabry was born in 1979 in Kebili, Tunisia.

 When she was 13, she landed her first role as the lead in The Silences of the Palace, considered a classic of contemporary Arab cinema.
 She did not take another role until The Season of Men (2000).
 She received her law degree in 2001, followed by a master’s degree in intellectual property and copyright law in 2004, both from Tunis University.

 Career

 The 1990s/2000s

 Sabry’s breakthrough in the film industry was in 1994 at the age of 13 in The Silences of the Palace (Samt El Qosour), the debut feature of Moufida Tlatli.
 The Tunisian film won numerous awards including the Cannes Film Festival’s Camera d’Or and earned Sabry the Best Actress award at the Carthage Film Festival that year.
 The film is considered a classic in Arab Cinema and in 2021 was ranked 1st on the list of the 100 Best Women's Films in the history of Arab Cinema and 5th in the Dubai International Film Festival (DIFF)'s publication Cinema of Passion: Dubai's list of the 100 Most Important Arab Films.

 After The Silences of the Palace, Sabry took a break from acting to continue her studies.
 She returned to the big screen in Tlatli’s second feature, The Season of Men (2000) a feminist critique of the traditional code of behavior that many Tunisian women are subjected to.
 It premiered at Cannes' Un Certain Regard.

 In 2001 Sabry received her law degree from Tunis University and went on to appear in her first Egyptian film, Diary Of A Teenager (Mothakerat Morahkah) helmed by Inas El-Degheidy, whose films often center around female characters and with frank depictions of sexuality.
 The story of a teenage girl (Sabry) who embarks on a sexual relationship proved to be controversial in Egypt for breaking taboos around pre-marital sex.
 Sabry was surprised by the reaction: “I came from a [Tunisian] cinema that was much more progressive and visually much more daring as well as in the storytelling.
 I was very ignorant about Egyptian cinema because I was Francophone, Francophile, and more into Western movies so I didn’t know what I was getting myself into.”
 Despite the controversy, the film was a commercial success and her breakthrough film in Egypt.